Trichotillomania: Signs and symptoms

 Environment is a large factor which affects hair pulling.
 Sedentary activities such as being in a relaxed environment are conducive to hair pulling.
 A common example of a sedentary activity promoting hair pulling is lying in a bed while trying to rest or fall asleep.
-An extreme example of automatic trichotillomania is found when some patients have been observed to pull their hair out while asleep.
-This is called sleep-isolated trichotillomania.
+An extreme example of automatic trichotillomania is "sleep-isolated" trichotillomania, where patients pull their hair out while asleep.

 Causes

 Anxiety, depression and obsessive–compulsive disorder are more frequently encountered in people with trichotillomania.
 Trichotillomania has a high overlap with post traumatic stress disorder, and some cases of trichotillomania may be triggered by stress.
 Another school of thought emphasizes hair pulling as addictive or negatively reinforcing, as it is associated with rising tension beforehand and relief afterward.
 A neurocognitive model — the notion that the basal ganglia play a role in habit formation and that the frontal lobes are critical for normally suppressing or inhibiting such habits — sees trichotillomania as a habit disorder.

 In several MRI studies, it has been found that people with trichotillomania have more gray matter on average than those who do not have the disorder.
 One study found that individuals with trichotillomania have decreased cerebellar volume on average, which suggests some differences between OCD and trichotillomania.
 An fMRI study reported decreased activation in the basal ganglia, dorsolateral prefrontal cortex, and dorsal anterior cingulate cortex in people with trichotillomania.
 Abnormalities in the caudate nucleus are noted in OCD, but there is no evidence to support that these abnormalities can also be linked to trichotillomania.

 It is likely that a combination of multiple genes confers vulnerability to trichotillomania.
-Mutations in the SLITRK1, 5HT2A, and SAPAP3 genes have been associated with trichotillomania.
+Mutations in the SLITRK1, 5HT2A, SAPAP3, and FOXP1 genes have been associated with trichotillomania.
 In addition, HOXB8 knockout mice display pathological grooming behavior similar to trichotillomania, although associations between trichotillomania and the HOXB8 gene have not been demonstrated in humans.